Fort Canning Park: A Hidden Green Escape in Singapore’s City Center

 Pancur Larangan Fort Canning Walking Tour free

-The Forbidden Spring, or Pancur Larangan, used to be an area where the wives and consorts of the King took their baths.
+The Forbidden Spring, or Pancur Larangan, used to be an area where the king’s wives and consorts took baths.

 It was a privileged source of fresh water.
-Ascending the hill without royal permission was forbidden to locals.
+Ascending the hill without royal permission was forbidden by locals.

 It has been reconstructed with water fountains and beautiful stone murals to depict the significance of water to the site back in the day.